hfally/cleanup/README.md

    `$ cleanup undo`

 ## Update
+To pull latest updates, simply run:

+ `$ cleanup update`

+ OR

-To pull latest updates, go into the `cleanup` directory: if you followed the above instructions, run:
+ go into the `cleanup` directory: if you followed the above instructions, run:

 `$ cd ~/cleanup`